 At John Foy & Associates, our product liability lawyers have launched an active investigation into cases from veterans who have hearing loss as a result of the earplug defects.
-If you or a loved one was serving during this time and now suffers from hearing loss or tinnitus, you may be entitled to financial recovery.
+If you or a loved one were serving during this time and now suffers from hearing loss or tinnitus, you may be entitled to financial recovery.

 How Do I Know if My Hearing Loss is From the 3M Earplugs Defect?